TanJmay/portfolioProject_DataCleaning/README.md

 # portfolioProject_DataCleaning
 Sorted and Cleaned the data for the NashvilleHousing
-I have sorted nad cleaned the data using SSMS SQL
+I have sorted and cleaned the data using SSMS SQL